Bernburg: History

 Several archaeological sites in the area refer to the Walternienburg-Bernburg Culture, a mid-Neolithic funnelbeaker culture from about 3200 to 2800 BC.
 Agriculture on the fertile Loess soil was already common in prehistoric times.
 Around 150 AD, a local settlement named Luppia was mentioned in the Geography by Ptolemy.
 In the Early Middle Ages, the Saale River marked the border between the German stem duchies in the west and the lands of the Polabian Slavs in the east.

 The present-day borough of Waldau (which became part of Bernburg in 1871) was first mentioned in a 782 deed and again in 806 as Waladala in the chronicles of Moissac Abbey; the village church dedicated to St Stephen first appeared in 964, the nowadays building dates from around 1150.
 Bernburg itself was first mentioned as civitas Brandanburg in a 961 deed issued by King Otto I of Germany.
 According to the Annalista Saxo, Berneburch Castle, then a possession of the Ascanian prince Albert the Bear, was set on fire by his enemies in 1138.
 In 1252 the rebuilt castle became the residence of Albert's great-grandson Prince Bernhard I of Anhalt-Bernburg.

-Bernburg memorial
+World War II

 In the Nazi era during World War II, a wing of the town's mental hospital was used for the so-called T-4 Euthanasia Programme.
 The site today houses a memorial to commemorate the suffering of more than 14,000 victims.

+Bernburg was also the location of forced labour subcamps of the Nazi prisons in Magdeburg and Coswig.